BloodyBaRGaIn/MyGreatestBot/README.md

 - Vk
 - Spotify

-Also can use MSSQL local server.
+Also can use local database.
 See Database commands category.